jump-dev/MathOptInterface.jl/docs/src/tutorials/bridging_constraint.md

 the bridge should be instantiated for a specific model, with the given function and set.
-The arguments to `bridge_constraint` are similar to [`add_constraint`](@ref), with the exception of the first argument: it is the type of the structure defined in the first step.
+The arguments to `bridge_constraint` are similar to [`add_constraint`](@ref), with the exception of the first argument: it is the `Type` of the struct defined in the first step.

 `bridge_constraint` returns an instance of the struct defined in the first step. the first step.